This page contains information on:

 Information on man-made ‘error’ coins being offered on auction sites

 1. A partial collar error: The collar surrounds the planchet (blank metal disc before it becomes a coin) while the coin is struck, it gives the coin its shape and in the case of the new £1 also imparts the rim millings onto 6 of the 12 sides.
 Something went wrong here and the collar wasn’t properly surrounding the whole planchet while it was struck, resulting in part of the rim looking normal and the other part of the rim splaying slightly outwards to form what appears to be a raised lip around the edge.
+This problem has been reported many times and is likely to exist on thousands of coins.

-Normal/commonest type: When the coin is held upright with the Queen facing right and the hologram at the bottom, to the right of the lowest edge point is normally a milled edge section (continuing on alternate straight edges around the coin).
+Normal/commonest type: When the coin is held upright with the Queen facing right and the hologram at the bottom.
+To the right of the lowest edge point is normally a milled edge section (continuing on alternate straight edges around the coin).

 The image below shows the commonest edge type, with milling to the right of the lowest point.

-Ever since the new £1 coin appeared in circulation there have been unscrupulous people claiming to offer all kinds of errors for sale, mostly on eBay but also other online sales platforms.
+Ever since the new £1 coin appeared in circulation there have been unscrupulous people claiming to offer all kinds of errors for sale.
+Mostly on eBay but also other online sales platforms.
 Most involve pushing out the middle and either manipulating it or putting it back in the wrong way round, rotated or not putting it back at all!
 Here is a question I received over email and my response to it.

 On 04/05/2017 02:30, Michael M wrote: